 Civic Monitoring of Public Procurement in Ukraine

-At the beginning of 2016 the healthcare sector was characterised with high levels of corruption, misuse of public funds for procurement of medicines and medical products and an overall lack of transparency.
-Medicine prices in particular were affected with some regions paying 3 times the amount another region was paying for the same medicine.
+At the beginning of 2016, the healthcare sector was characterised with high levels of corruption, mismanagement of public funds for the procurement of medicines and medical products, and an overall lack of transparency.
+Medicine prices in particular were affected with some regions paying 3 times the amount other regions were charged for the same medicine.

-- TI Ukraine hosted the development, administration, legal support amongst other components of an online procurement monitoring portal called ProZorro.
+- TI Ukraine provided the development, administration and legal support and more components for an online procurement monitoring portal called ProZorro.
 The project also had the active support of other activists, businesses and the government.
-A pilot version of this portal was launched on 12th February 2015Trial & implement new approach
+A pilot version of this portal launched on 12th February 2015System developmentTrial & implement new approach

-- Despite the successful launch of the ProZorro system there was no generalized database of identified procurement violations.
-Therefore, TI Ukraine developed the DOZORRO system, this was fully integrated with the ProZorro system and enabled anyone to leave structured feedback on procurements.Improvement plansSystem development
+- Despite the successful launch of the ProZorro system, there was no generalized database of identified procurement violations.
+Therefore, TI Ukraine developed the DOZORRO system, this was fully integrated in the ProZorro system and enabled anyone to leave structured feedback on procurements.Improvement plansSystem development

 - TI Ukraine attended the OGP Global Summit 2019 in Canada where they shared the Ukrainian experience in healthcare public procurement monitoring.
 This increased the exposure of their work and brought awareness to the benefits of open contracting.AdvocacyAwareness raising

-- The ProZorro system introduced maximum transparency and access to information in the area of procurement.
-On the 28th December 2015 TI Ukraine officially transferred the ProZorro system over to the government.
-Consequently, starting from the 1st August 2016 every public procurement had to be passed the ProZorro system.
+- The ProZorro system introduced maximum transparency and access to information to the area of procurement.
+On the 28th December 2015, TI Ukraine officially handed the ProZorro system over to the government.
+Consequently, starting from the 1st August 2016, every public procurement had to be passed through the ProZorro system.

-- During only 2016 -2017, over 350 training seminars were organized which were attended by over 20,000 people to build up their capacity to organise, participate in and monitor procurement.
-Staring from June 2017, these activists have processed over 20,000 procurements with violations.
+- From 2016 to 2017, over 350 training seminars were organised which were attended by over 20,000 people who were trained on how to increase their capacity to organise, participate in and monitor procurement.

-- The project has been greet with wide acclaim both domestically and internationally including the Vice Prime Minister of Ukraine Stephan Kubiv called DOROZZO one of the most crucial cost-cutting factors in public procurement.
+- The project has been met with wide acclaim, both domestically and internationally, including from the Vice Prime Minister of Ukraine, Stephan Kubiv, who called DOROZZO one of the most crucial cost-cutting factors in public procurement.

-Having built the monitoring infrastructure and uniting a civic movement TI Ukraine will focus upon strengthening the durability and stability of existing monitoring strategies.
-They are also aiming to further development the capacity of regional networks whilst also raising funds from businesses to aid this further development of the project.
+Having built this monitoring infrastructure and united a civic movement, TI Ukraine will focus on strengthening the durability and stability of existing monitoring strategies.
+They are also aiming to further develop the capacity of regional networks whilst raising funds from businesses.
 Additionally, there are plans to provide methodological and technical assistance to similar initiatives in other countries.